 - B. Support pipe and conduit during placement and compaction of bedding fill. - C. Systematically backfill to allow necessary time for natural settlement.
-Do not backfill over porous, wet, spongy or frozen subgrade surfaces. - D. Backfill areas to contours and elevations with unfrozen materials. - E. Unless noted otherwise on the Drawings, make grade changes gradual. - F. Unless noted otherwise on the Drawings, slope grade away from the building a minimum of 2 inches in 10 feet. - G. Contractor shall procure the approval of the subgrade from the Special Inspection Agency prior to the start of any filling or bedding operations. - H. Place a minimum width of 24 inches of free-draining granular fill (CA-7) against all basement and retaining walls for the full height of the wall. - I. Do not begin any backfill operations against any concrete walls until the concrete has achieved its specified strength. - J. Do not backfill against below grade walls without necessary bracing to support the walls or until supporting slab or framing is installed and has been anchored to the wall per the Drawings. - K. Place and mechanically compact granular fill in continuous layers not to exceed 6 inches compacted depth. - L. Employ a placement method that does not disturb or damage adjacent utilities, vapor barriers, foundation perimeter drainage and foundation waterproofing. - M. All surplus fill materials are to be removed from the site. - N. Fill material stockpiles shall be free of unacceptable soil materials. - O. After work is complete, remove all excess stockpile material and repair stockpile area to its original condition.
+Do not backfill over porous, wet, spongy or frozen subgrade surfaces. - D. Backfill areas to contours and elevations with unfrozen materials. - E. Unless noted otherwise on the Drawings, make grade changes gradual. - F. Unless noted otherwise on the Drawings, slope grade away from the building a minimum of 2 inches in 10 feet. - G. Contractor shall procure the approval of the subgrade from the Special Inspection Agency prior to the start of any filling or bedding operations. - H. Place a minimum width of 24 inches of free-draining granular fill (CA-7) against all basement and retaining walls for the full height of the wall. - I. Do not begin any backfill operations against any concrete walls until the concrete has achieved its specified strength. - J. Place and mechanically compact granular fill in continuous layers not to exceed 6 inches compacted depth. - K. Employ a placement method that does not disturb or damage adjacent utilities, vapor barriers, foundation perimeter drainage and foundation waterproofing. - L. All surplus fill materials are to be removed from the site. - M. Fill material stockpiles shall be free of unacceptable soil materials. - N. After work is complete, remove all excess stockpile material and repair stockpile area to its original condition.